Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

-For the sake of clarity, the steps to construct such arrangements are given in \cref{algo:bip_and_nonbip_arrangements:Bipartite_MaxLA}.
-The algorithm constructs a maximal bipartite arrangement by first ordering the vertices in $V_1^*$ and in $V_2^*$ following the description above.
-This sorting step can be done in time and space $\bigO{n}$ using counting sort \cite{Cormen2001a} since we want to sort $\bigO{n}$ elements where the keys used to sort them (their degrees) range in the interval $[1,n)$.
+For the sake of clarity, the steps to construct such arrangements are given in \cref{algo:bip_and_nonbip_arrangements:maximal_bip:algorithm:Bipartite_MaxLA}.
+The algorithm constructs a maximal bipartite arrangement by first ordering the vertices in $V_1$ and in $V_2$ following the description above; the result is denoted as $V_1^*$ and $V_2^*$ respectively.
+This sorting step can be done in time and space $\bigO{n}$ using counting sort \parencite{Cormen2001a} since we want to sort $\bigO{n}$ elements where the keys used to sort them (their degrees) range in the interval $[1,n)$.
 Then, it arranges first the vertices $V_1^*$ in the order they appear in $V_1^*$, then continue arranging the vertices of $V_2^*$ also in the order in which they appear in $V_2^*$.
-Both steps can be done in time $\bigO{n}$. \end{proof}
+Both steps can be done in time $\bigO{n}$.